20 Slang Terms Every 1980s Kid Will Remember

 Example: "She's totally into you, dude."
 "Not even!"
 "Even."

 And for the stars you loved growing up, check out The Biggest '80s Teen Idols, Then and Now.

 Gag me with a spoon

-We have the San Fernando Valley to thank for this gem.
-An expression for when you want to show disgust or disappointment and it’s not enough just to say “I disapprove.”
-You’re so disturbed that you literally want to test your gag reflex.
-It might have been cute then ladies, but this gets an honorary spot on the 40 Sayings Women Over 40 Should Stop Saying.
+"Gag me with a spoon" is an expression you can use when you want to show disgust or disappointment and it's not enough just to say, "I disapprove."
+Basically, you're so disturbed that you want to test your gag reflex.

 Example: "I can't believe she wore those shoes.
 Gag me with a spoon!"